EdgeVerve/oe-studio/docs/create-listing-screen.md

-# Create a simple Listing Screen , with oe-studio
+# Create a Simple Listing Screen , with oe-studio

 ## What you'll Build
 A simple screen, to list the products, that are stored in Product Model of the [sample application](http://evgit/oecloud.io/oe-demo-app) using oe-studio